What is it about?

 Why is it important?

-The current study extended previous research in several ways by: confirming a construct of childhood/adolescent adversity, identifying trajectories of adversity, modeling subjective and objective health outcomes, and examining the social-psychological processes that may medicate the linkage between early adversity and adult health.
+The current study builds on previous research in several ways: by confirming the construct of childhood and adolescent adversity, identifying trajectories of adversity, modeling both subjective and objective health outcomes, and examining the social-psychological processes that may mediate the link between early adversity and adult health.

 Perspectives